2021 Pacific Northwest floods: Background

 Several weather systems in early November contributed to record rainfall in southwestern British Columbia and the Pacific Northwest region of the United States.
 One of the systems produced a tornadic waterspout near Vancouver on November 6.
 Another system prompted two separate tornado warnings to be issued in Kitsap County, Washington, on November 9.
 Then the first deep low pressure system, which climatologists refer to as an atmospheric river, formed in the Pacific Ocean and moved into the coast on November 12.
 Two days later, a second atmospheric river following almost the same track moved into the coast.
 The U.S. National Weather Service issued flood warnings for Skagit and Whatcom counties, and high wind warnings for most of northwestern Washington.
-Three more atmospheric river events are scheduled to impact southern British Columbia and northwestern Washington state with the first arriving November 24, 2021 and the final event lasting through December 1, 2021.
+Three more atmospheric river events were scheduled to impact southern British Columbia and northwestern Washington state with the first arriving November 24, 2021 and the final event lasting through December 1, 2021.